-The spectrum analyzer provides an easy way of selecting displays.
+The analyzer provides an easy way to select displays.

-1. Click Displays to open the Select Displays dialog box.
+1. Click the Displays icon to open the Select Displays dialog box.

 There are two ways to select displays: choose any combination of displays or use an Application Preset.

 Choose any Combination of Displays.
 Select displays one by one as needed.